[?] Subscribe To This Site

 The significance of that remark didn't sink in yet.

-Sadly, Khun Jarin the master craftsman, passed away last year (2006) at the age of 77.
-As the eldest in the family, Khun Nitaya has continued the family tradition in the very house where she was born.
+Sadly, Khun Jarin the master craftsman, passed away in 2006 at the age of 77.
+As the eldest in the family, Khun Nitaya has continued with the family tradition in the very house where she was born.

 It all starts in Saraburi, a province 100 km north-east of Bangkok, the source of raw material for the bamboo flute makers.